knobs-dials/everyday-admin/README.md

 Various scripts made in the process of being a sysadmin, that are too random to get their own repository.

 Sorted roughly in order of how much I seem to actually use them.

+Most are very dumb and singular, and that's often the point.